 Adjustment of status is, however, open to people who meet two criteria:

 People ineligible to adjust status but otherwise eligible for a green card have to apply for it through an overseas U.S. consulate.
 That's when the time bars would be applied.

-For example, let’s say someone who had entered the U.S. illegally and was the brother of a U.S. citizen wished to apply for a green card.
-Most likely USCIS would approve the person’s I-130 petition, and then after several years had gone by until his priority date became current, the U.S. government would continue processing the case, finally calling the person in for an interview at an overseas U.S. consulate.
-At the consulate, the officials would ask the intending immigrant where he or she had been living for the past several years.
-Unless that person could show evidence of not having lived unlawfully in the U.S., the green card could be denied due to the three- or ten- year bar; though the applicant could potentially overcome this by applying for a waiver of unlawful presence.
+For example, let's say someone who had entered the U.S. illegally and was the brother of a U.S. citizen wished to apply for a green card.
+Most likely USCIS would approve his I-130 petition, and then after several years had gone by until his priority date became current, the U.S. government would continue processing the case, finally calling him in for an interview at an overseas U.S. consulate.
+At the consulate, the officials would ask the intending immigrant where he had been living for the past several years.
+If the answer is "In the United States, with no immigration papers or authorization," that's trouble.
+Unless he could show evidence of not having lived unlawfully in the U.S., the green card could be denied due to the three- or ten- year bar; though he could potentially overcome this by applying for a waiver of unlawful presence.

 The best way out of this trap is the so-called "provisional" or "stateside" waiver, which allows would-be immigrants to apply for waiver approval BEFORE leaving the U.S., instead of taking a chance on the U.S. consulate's decision.
 See Staying in the U.S. With The I-601A Provisional Waiver of Inadmissibility